tomcritchlow/tomcritchlow.github.io/wiki/drafts/2024-03-04-linkedin-brand.md

 <footer>Packy McCormick <cite><a href="https://www.notboring.co/p/per-my-last-e-mail-25-">https://www.notboring.co/p/per-my-last-e-mail-25-</a></cite></footer>
 </blockquote>
 <script note="" src="https://cdn.jsdelivr.net/gh/Blogger-Peer-Review/quotebacks@1/quoteback.js"></script>

+You can sum up the typical approach to L&D as: [the answer is training! (what was the question?)](https://stephenanderson.medium.com/toward-a-new-model-for-corporate-learning-and-development-part-1-3729f0271e79).
+We need new ideas.

+### 2.3 Learning is More Than Skills

 The world of work needs radically new models for how we learn and *what* we learn.
 Not just because of AI, but that ain't gonna help for sure.
 We need new models of soft skills, interpersonal skills, creative skills and faster deployment of technical skills to keep up.